modulus100/Transact-SQL-demo/README.md

 # Transact-SQL-Demo

 These scripts have illustrative purpose of my basic T-SQL skills.
 Here I made search using User Defined Procedure within a table.
-The procedure has 3 inputs, first is a string with input parameters, second is a string with table name and third is a seporator for the first input string.
+A procedure has 3 inputs, the first is a string with input parameters, the second is a string with table name and the third is a seporator for the first input string.

 ### Instructions

+Open SQL Server Management Studio

 - Extract downloaded files: